-Users who are blind or visually impaired will typically require the assistance of a screen reader to interpret and interact with grid based application.
+Users who are visually impaired will typically require the assistance of a screen reader to interpret and interact with grid based application.

 There are numerous screen readers available, however right now the most popular screen reader for Windows is JAWS and for MAC users it is the embedded VoiceOver software.
 Our testing has focused on these screen readers.